edezhic/prest/README.md

 1. [Todo](https://prest.blog/todo) = basic full-stack todo app in just about 50 lines of code
 2. [PWA](https://prest.blog/todo-pwa) = 1 + PWA capabilities and an offline view, ~80 LoC
 3. [Auth](https://prest.blog/todo-pwa-auth) = 2 + username+password and Google auth, ~110 LoC
-4. [Sync](https://prest.blog/todo-pwa-auth-sync) = 3 + synchronization between clients, ~160 LoC
+4. [Sync](https://prest.blog/todo-pwa-auth-sync) = 3 + synchronization between clients, ~130 LoC

 There are also todo examples with alternative databases - postgres through [seaorm](https://prest.blog/postgres-seaorm) or [diesel](https://prest.blog/postgres-diesel), sqlite through [sqlx](https://prest.blog/sqlite-sqlx) or [turbosql](https://prest.blog/sqlite-turbosql), [mongo](https://prest.blog/mongo-driver), [redis](https://prest.blog/redis-driver).
-Also, there is a couple of examples that showcase how one might use prest with uncommon for web development tech: [web scraper](https://prest.blog/scraper), [Large Language Model](https://prest.blog/llm-mistral), [Solana blockchain program](https://prest.blog/solana) and [Polkadot smart contract](https://prest.blog/polkadot).
+Also, there is a couple of examples that showcase how one might use prest with uncommon for web development tech: [web scraper](https://prest.blog/scraper), [Large Language Model](https://prest.blog/llm-mistral) and [Solana blockchain program](https://prest.blog/solana).

 To run locally you'll need the latest stable [rust toolchain](https://rustup.rs/).
 I also recommend setting up the [rust-analyzer](https://rust-analyzer.github.io/) for your favourite IDE right away.
 To build & start any example from the cloned prest repo use `cargo run -p EXAMPLE-NAME`.
 Or just copy the selected example's code from the tutorials into local files and `cargo run` it.
 Some examples require additional setup and credentials which are mentioned in their docs.

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ upgrade polkadot, scraping and LLM examples
++ upgrade scraping and LLM(https://github.com/EricLBuehler/mistral.rs llama 3.2?) examples
-+ web3 and more interactive frontend tools
++ web3 and more interactive frontend tools?
 + sql escaping?

 There are also longer term things which will be needed or nice to have before the release of prest: